This is a beginner topic. Little to no advanced knowledge is required.

 Next, you will be sent to an intermediate login page.
 Click the link that says "To login to this site, click here."
 See below.

 Next you will get to the CAS login screen.
 Login with your normal myID.
+Note, it may be different than your email address.

 Are you having login problems?